aidanpf/platformer/README.md

-Simple platform game made with Typescript, Webpack, Babel etc.
+Simple platform game and level editor made with Typescript, Webpack, Babel etc.

 - PixiJS used for Rendering
 - Messaging system used to keep down complexity